-Introduction 1
+Introduction

 Requirements 1

 Before installing 1

-Upgrading from an older Pictometry extension or add-in

-Upgrading from the 10.4 add-in to the 10.5 add-in

-Installing the Pictometry add-in 2
+Installing the Pictometry add-in

-Installing and configuring the Pictometry Image Driver for ArcMap 3
+Installing and configuring the Pictometry Image Driver fo r ArcMap Error!
+Bookmark not

+defined.
-Getting the Image Driver Setup file 3

-The Image Driver Configuration Utility 3
+Getting the Image Driver Setup file The Image Driver Configuration Utility

-Steps to install and configure the Image Driver 4

-After installing 6
+After installing 2

-The Pictometry toolbar 7
+The Pictometry toolbar 3

 Toolbar buttons

-Logging in to the add-in 9
+Logging in to the add-in 5

-The Image Viewer window 10
+The Image Viewer window 6

-Viewing images 12
+Viewing images

 The image polygons and current location marker

-Synchronization 13
+Synchronization 8

-Panning images 13
+Panning images

 Zooming in and out

 Viewing a different image of the same area

-Viewing from a different direction 14
+Viewing from a different direction 9

-Searching for images by street address
+Searching for images by street address 10

-Searching by location 16
+Searching by location

-Viewing GIS layers on your imagery 16
+Viewing GIS layers on your imagery 11

-Using the measurement tools 17
+Using the measurement tools 12

-Changing units of measure 17
+Changing units of measure

-Measuring distance and perimeter
+Measuring distance and perimeter 12

 Measuring height

 Measuring area

 Measuring elevation

-Viewing the coordinates of a location 18
+Viewing the coordinates of a location

-Measuring bearing and angles 18
+Measuring hearing and angles 13

-Extracting images
+Extracting images 14

-Before extracting
+Before extracting 14

-How to extract an image 19
+How to extract an image

-Saving orthogonal images 20
+Saving orthogonal images 15

-Identifying GIS layers 20
+Identifying GIS layers

 Why do I see two Identify Results windows?
+15

-Adding images to the ArcGIS Desktop data frame 20
+Adding images to the ArcGIS Desktop data frame 15

-Adding an image using the Add Image to Map button
+Adding an image using the Add Image to Map button 16

-Add-in settings 21
+Add-in settings 16

-The Pictometry for ArcGIS Desktop Settings dialog
+The Pictometry for ArcGIS Desktop Settings dialog 16

-Sending feedback 25
+Sending feedback 20

-Troubleshooting 26

-Troubleshooting 20
+Troubleshooting 21

-Updating ArcMap 27
+Updating ArcMap 22

-Updating the Pictometry add-in 27
+Updating the Pictometry add-in 22

-Removing an older version of the add-in 28
+Removing an older version of the add-in 23